pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---PMD85.md

 A .ptp file will be generated suitable for loading into Mame or PMD85 emulator.

+# Keyboard and input

+An inkey keyboard handler is supplied supporting concurrent keypresses.
+At present the keyboard mappings may not be correct: in particular cursor keys.

 # PMD85 display

 ## Font support